Insurgency in Khyber Pakhtunkhwa: Disengagement of militant groups

 News reports and intelligence media news began airing the news that the TTP and other Central Asian militant groups, notably the IMU, have now set up camps and reinforced hundreds of fighters to Syria to fight alongside rebels opposed to Bashar al-Assad in continuity of cementation of ties with al Qaeda, starting of July 2013.
 According to Reuters, hundreds of fighters had gone to Syria to fight alongside their "Mujahedeen friends".
 Media reported the visit and setup of a TTP base in Syria to assess "the needs of the jihad".
 At least 12 experts in information technology and warfare were sent to Syria in the last two months to aid the Mujahideen.
 The Pakistani government has not commented on the allegations.

 North Waziristan offensive

 On 19 December 2013, the army launched a major offensive in the Mir Ali region of North Waziristan following a suicide bomb attack on a checkpoint in the area the previous day.
 Artillery and helicopter gunships were used in the operation.
 By 23 December, more than 30 militants and up to 70 civilians allegedly were killed.

 Tehreek-e-Taliban Pakistan infighting

 In March 2014 rival factions fought for control of Tehreek-e-Taliban Pakistan.
 Commander Khan Said Sajna and followers of the late TTP leader Hakimullah Mehsud now under command of Maulana Fazlullah clashed in Shaktoi area of South Waziristan and later in the same area in early April 2014.
-This began a bloody struggle for control of the organization.
+This began a bloody struggle for control of the organisation.
 After several minor skirmishes another major attack took place in the Shawal area of the troubled North Waziristan district on 6 May 2014.